Full Living: A Psychotherapy Practice

 - Counting over and over again to be sure you’re right

 - Repeatedly checking to be sure the door is locked, or the stove is off

 If your obsession includes needing order or symmetry, you’ll feel compelled to constantly rearrange items in your own home or on your own desk at work, but frequently other peoples’ things too, lest you feel driven mad.

 Psychotherapy offers many methods for gaining freedom from OCD.
 Some are concrete methods such as cognitive-behavioral therapy (CBT) which helps to retrain your brain so you’re able to modify and redirect your thoughts and learn ways to not follow through on your compulsions.

 Some methods assume your obsessionality is meaningful and can be unpacked, understood and resolved, rendering the repetitive thoughts and associated behaviors unnecessary.

 Obsessive-compulsive disorder can be successfully treated.
 Don’t keep suffering.
-Get help overcoming OCD in Philly, by emailing or calling Full Living: A Psychotherapy Practice, or scheduling a free intake appointment online.
+Get help overcoming OCD in Philly, by emailing or calling Full Living: A Psychotherapy Practice.

 If you would like to read more about issues related to this topic, please check out some of these blog posts.